sydTalha/iOS--Portfolio/README.md

 # iOS--Portfolio
 Overall having 3 years of experience in iOS development.
 I've developed several apps in UIKit as well as SwiftUI having knowledge of MVVM, MVC and VIPER design patterns.
 Currently I'm working in 2 companies on contract basis; AppCake and Wingsoft as an iOS Developer.
+I love to work remotely and always looking for better opportunities. :)

 # 1. MarineTraffic